 Grunting upon expiration can be heard without the use of a stethoscope in infants with respiratory distress syndrome.
 Keep in mind that once the neonate begins grunting, constant positive airway pressure (CPAP) is the only way to improve respiratory status.

 Surfactant is a substance that reduces surface tension in the alveoli of the lungs and helps to prevent alveolar collapse.
-Administration of exogenous surfactant can be used as a rescue treatment for infants in respiratory distress; however, prophylactic administration of surfactant to infants at risk for NRDS typically results in more positive patient outcomes.
+Administration of exogenous surfactant can be used as a rescue treatment for infants in respiratory distress.
+This allows for improved breathing and gas exchange.
 Surfactant is given via endotracheal tube into the trachea.

 Oxygen therapy may be initiated to maintain adequate oxygenation, while also preventing lactic acidosis related to hypoxia.
 Oxygen must be warmed and humidified, when administered to infants.
 Oxygen therapy is commonly delivered via nasal cannula or nasal prongs with CPAP.